-24.6 Leave for Birth or Adoption
+24.13 Leave for Birth, Adoption or Legal Guardianship

-Leave of up to three days with no deduction from pay will be granted to an employee when he/she adopts or assumes legal guardianship of a child or when a child is born to an employee's spouse (including same-sex relationships).
-Up to 15 additional days will be granted with deduction at the pay rate of a Teacher on Call whether a Teacher on Call is required or not.
+Leave of up to three days with no deduction from pay will be granted to an employee when they adopt or assume legal guardianship of a child or when a child is born to an employee's spouse or common-law partner.
+Up to 15 additional days will be granted with deduction at the pay rate of a Teacher on Call whether a Teacher on Call is required or not, or deduction of the employee's daily rate, whichever is less.
 With the approval of the Head, these 15 days need not be taken consecutively or immediately following the initial three days leave.

-24.7 Extended Child Care Leave
+24.14 Extended Child Care Leave